 If you have come for this procedure as an outpatient you will be able to go home straight away.
-If you are an inpatient you will be sent back to the ward, no special after care will be required.
+If you are an inpatient you will be sent back to the ward and no special after care will be required.
+A further appointment will be made at a later date if any more treatment is required.